google/osdfir-infrastructure/charts/openrelik/README.md

 # You should see a message like the one below once the Filestore has been created:
 # NAME          STATUS VOLUME                        CAPACITY ACCESS MODES STORAGECLASS VOLUMEATTRIBUTESCLASS AGE
 # pvc-filestore Bound  pvc-2404aa93-...-f18e560b9534 512Gi    RWX          sc-ms-512    <unset>               1m

-# Create the directory structure OpenRelik expects to be in place
-kubectl apply -f charts/openrelik/filestore/job-create-dirs.yaml
 ```

 #### 2.2.4.
 Install the Helm chart